brilliantlabsAR/docs/monocle/monocle.md

 We recommend having a look at our [Graphics & Camera Accelerator IP](https://github.com/brilliantlabsAR/monocle-fpga) to see how an FPGA project is set up and built.

 Generally it's convenient to use the [MicroPython FPGA module](/micropython/micropython/#fpga--monocle-specific) to wirelessly program the FPGA.
 However this method does not allow for JTAG debugging, and can be a slow process for iterative development.
 It's therefore also possible to program the FPGA manually using a programmer.

+**Note:** Be sure to check your [chip revision](#fpga-chip-revisions) prior to developing and programming your application.

 ### Manually programming